Dekenius/DS4300Assignment2/README.md

 Matthew Wojtowicz: Strategy 2

-## Assumptions:
+## Adustments:
-* We changed our follows/follower generator to create about 5 followers per user as compared to ours for assignment 1 which only had a bout 1 follower per user.
+We changed our follows/follower generator to create about 5 followers per user as compared to ours for assignment 1 which only had about 1 follower per user.
 This allows any given timeline to contain multiple user's tweets which helps to better reflect the actual usage and performance of getTimeline.

+## Methods
+We implemented two different strategies.
+For the first strategy, whenever a tweet is posted it is simply added to the key-value table for the user's tweets.
+Whenever a timeline is requested, that user's timeline is generated in real time by accessing their follower's tweets and returning the 20 most recent ones.
+For the second strategy, whenever a tweet is posted it is added to the key-value pair for the user's tweet as well as added to the timeline of anyone who follows that user.
+Whenever a timeline is requested, this allows for the 20 most recent tweets in a user's timeline to be quickly fetched.

 ## Results